Indiana Jones and the Staff of Kings: Gameplay

-The Wii version of the game includes an exclusive co-op story mode (with Indy and Henry Jones Sr.) and an unlockable version of the classic point and click adventure Indiana Jones and the Fate of Atlantis (also set in 1939).
-On the console versions, Big Head mode, Henry Jones Sr., Tuxedo Indy, and Han Solo from Star Wars are unlockable.
+The Wii version includes an exclusive cooperative story mode in which players control Indiana Jones and his father, Henry Jones Sr., working together to solve puzzles and defeat enemies.
+Additionally, it features a fully playable unlockable version of Indiana Jones and the Fate of Atlantis, set in 1939.
+Across console releases, unlockables include “Big Head” mode, alternate character skins such as Henry Jones Sr., Tuxedo Indy, and a special unlockable appearance by Han Solo from Star Wars.